Cases

 External Case ID

-Cases from an external source can be referenced using an External Case ID.
+This field sets a reference number for an external source it the Case is also stored in another system.
 This helps them to be reconciled for review.

 Relief Registration